 Objectives Strategies Progress Update 1.1 Increase the number of clients served by VRBS.
 1.1.1 Reduce the waiting list and order of selection.
 1.1.2 Improve community outreach and encourage more people to apply for VRBS services.
-June 1, 2021, VRBS fully opened Category 1.
+June 1, 2021 VRBS fully opened Category 1.
 As such, individuals determined eligible for VRBS services in Category 1 move directly into plan development and application numbers and are increasing as a result.
-Bureau Chief of Field Services for VRBS is working to establish liaisons in each of the local VR offices with community mental health, TBI groups, and refugee

-Objectives Strateg ies Progress Update agencies to improve and increase awarer applications for VRI VRBS leadership ha VRBS field offices w their local foster car programs and provi- their staff on VRBS calendar year as wel three other program choosing located in service area. ness of and BS.
-Is tasked all nine with meeting re and veterans' ding training to during the 2022 Il as at least ns of their 1.2 Increase the percentage of VRBS clients employed, retained, and promoted in competitive, integrated jobs. sh co er 1.2.2 El 1.2.3 In er 1.2.4 In 0F 1.2.5 Pr sc ce as ac 1.2.6 In Cc Re be la 1.2.7 Pr cla ontinue to move people out of helter and group placements into ompetitive, integrated inployment.
-Survey and the sub-minimum wage jobs.
-Acrease access to customized inployment opportunities.
-Acrease access to self-employment oportunities.
-Tovide higher education, trade shool, apprenticeship, and ertificate program opportunities to asist with sustaining and/or dvancing people with disabilities.
-Inplement mechanisms for VRBS pounselors and Community ehabilitation Providers (CRPs) to e more aware of the economy and bor market projections.
-Tovide Benefits Counseling to arify the impact of working on ate and federal benefits.
-Four vocational reha- counselors complete through Social Secu Administration (SSA Community Partner Incentives Counselo early January 2022, referral procedure w and published.
-The for benefits counseling received and our in- having begun provid- individualized, work counseling services participants.
-The Rural Institute a Montana presented Staff meeting in Sep Self Employment to completed a four-pa training on the VR S Employment Guide staff in January 202 Business Services Sp tracking all cases wi Employment goals o and tracking all client business plans are b through advanced re available in the new management system ed training rity A) to become Work ors (CPWICs).
-In , an in-house vas developed first referrals ing have been -house CPWICs ding k incentive these VRBS at University of at a monthly All otember 2021 on opics and art extensive Self to all VRBS 22. pecialist is th Self- on their IPEs nt cases where being worked on eporting case
+Bureau Chief of Field Services for VRBS is working to establish liaisons in each of the local VR offices with community mental health, TBI groups, and refugee agencies to improve collaboration and increase awareness of and applications for VRBS.
+VRBS leadership has tasked all nine VRBS field offices with meeting their local foster care and veterans' programs and providing training to their staff on VRBS during the 2022 calendar year as well as at least three other programs of their choosing located in their local service area.
+1.2 Increase the percentage of VRBS clients employed, retained, and promoted in competitive, integrated jobs.
+1.2.1 Continue to move people out of shelter and group placements into competitive, integrated employment.
+1.2.2 Eliminate sub-minimum wage jobs.
+1.2.3 Increase access to customized employment opportunities.
+1.2.4 Increase access to self-employment opportunities.
+1.2.5 Provide higher education, trade school, apprenticeship, and certificate program opportunities to assist with sustaining and/or advancing people with disabilities.
+1.2.6 Implement mechanisms for VRBS Counselors and Community Rehabilitation Providers (CRPs) to be more aware of the economy and labor market projections.
+Four vocational rehabilitation counselors completed training through Social Security Administration (SSA) to become Community Partner Work Incentives Counselors (CPWICs).
+In early January 2022, an in-house referral procedure was developed and published.
+The first referrals for benefits counseling have been received and our in-house CPWICs having begun providing individualized, work incentive counseling services these VRBS participants.
+The Rural Institute at University of Montana presented at a monthly All Staff meeting in September 2021 on Self Employment topics and completed a four-part extensive

-Objectives Strategies Progress Update Members of the VRBS Self- Employment team are strongly encouraged to participate in webinars and trainings facilitated by the National Center on Self- Employment.
-Montana Department of Labor and Industry Lead Economist presented at an All Provider call comprised of statewide CRPs in September 2021.
-Multiple trainings on Customized Employment (CE) topics were hosted by VRBS and facilitated by Marc Gold & Associates (MG&A) for CE Providers and VRBS staff in November and December 2021 Gateway Trainings for providers interested in pursuing certification in Discovery and CJD were hosted by VRBS and facilitated by Marc Gold and Associates during the Spring of 2020 and 2021 and VRBS leadership are planning on host additional Gateway Trainings in 2022.
-In 2021, the first CE contracts were offered to providers with certified staff or staff pursuing certification in CE service delivery, either Discovery or Customized Job Development (CJD).
-For calendar year 2022, 3 new contracts for CE services were developed with providers in various parts of the state: Aspen Adult Services (Helena), Counterpoint (Livingston), and Montana Employment Consultants (Billings).
-A statewide goal called an OGSM (Objective, Goal, Strategy, Measure) was developed in collaboration with the Director of Montana's Department of Public Health and Human Services (DPHHS) to provide Career
+Objectives Strategies Progress Update 1.2.7 Provide Benefits Couclarify the impact of vestate and federal benefits and federal benefits couclarify the impact of vestate and federal benefits. vorking on Employment Guide to all VRBS